-High school students organizing a memorial service for a teacher trigger an emotional process for Eunice who is asked to step out of her comfort zone, again.
+High school students organizing a memorial service for a teacher triggers an emotional process for Eunice Jarrett who is asked to step out of her comfort zone, again.
 Family life and school life create race-related expectations.

 - How did expectations based on race shape the students’ behavior at Eunice’s school?

 - Can you name talents or skills that are reflected in Eunice’s family?
 What about your family?
 What gifts do you see in yourself and your relatives?

 - What is the impact of constantly hearing stereotypes – positive or negative – about you and groups to which you belong?

 - In this story, what makes a simple request to sing seem so troubling?

 - March by John Lewis, Andrew Aydin, Nate Powell (Three graphic novels)

 - A Raisin in the Sun a play by Lorraine Hansberry